 - Challenging behaviour

-In 2017, West Heath House admitted 12 individuals following an acquired brain injury (ABI).
+In 2018, West Heath House admitted 11 individuals with an acquired brain injury (ABI), and 13 people were discharged.

 Located in attractive grounds in a residential suburb of Birmingham, West Heath House provides comfortable, en suite accommodation for 24 service users, including two self-contained flats allowing individuals to progress to more independent living whilst remaining in a safe setting.